TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 **Constraints include:**

-● Limited computational and RAM resources (balanced via ROS optimization)
+● CirceBot shall operate with limited computational and RAM resources (balanced via ROS optimization).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is a byproduct of the hardware being used, but balanced via the software.

-● Sensor update timing and synchronization
+● CirceBot shall have reasonable sensor update timing and synchronization as outlined by DEVCOM.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ As with any system utilizing sensor integration we must take into account refresh
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;rates and synchronicity of data.

-● Maintaining odometry accuracy over time and distance
+● CirceBot shall maintain odometry accuracy over time and distance.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is caused due to the lack of reliability of most coordinate planes as a single
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;source, but is balanced by using three different coordinate planes in conjunction to
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;reduce drift and increase accuracy.